shafi-sahal/shafi-sahal/README.md

 </p>

 * 🔭 I’m currently working as a Software Engineer at C3M Cloud Control on a cloud security platform that simplify and unify cloud security.
-* 🌱 I’m currently learning Artificial Intelligence and it's implementation using tensorflow.
+* 🌱 I’m currently learning Microservice Architecture
 * 💬 Ask me about Angular.
 * 📫 How to reach me: ...
   * mailTo: https://shafisahal99@gmail.com,